Master by coursework

-These units are designed to deepen your understanding of specific topics and advanced elements within your discipline.
+These units are designed to deepen your understanding of specific topics and advanced elements within your specialisation.

-In this part, you will identify, interpret and critically appraise current developments and advanced technologies, and apply knowledge within your discipline.
+In this part, you will identify, interpret and critically appraise current developments and advanced technologies to synthesise evidence-based design solutions within your specialisation.

-In this part, you will undertake two, year-long projects.
+At Entry level 1 you will undertake two year-long projects.
 The first is a research project, where you are invited to work closely with a faculty academic in their discipline, on a topic of your choice.
-The second is a design project developing a depth of design skills in your discipline.
+The second is a design project developing a depth of design skills in your specialisation.

-The course comprises 96 points structured into five parts, Part A. Common core units (12 points), Part B. Enhancement units (12 points), Part C. Technical elective units (24 points), Part D. Discipline core units (24 points) and Part E. Engineering project units (24 points).
-All students complete Part A, Part B and Part D. Depending upon prior qualifications you may receive credit for Part C and Part E.
+The course comprises 96 points structured into five parts: Part A. Common core units (12 points), Part B. Enhancement units (12 points), Part C. Technical elective units (24 points), Part D. Specialisation core units (24 points) and Part E. Specialist engineering research and application (24 points).

-The course progression mapcourse progression map (http://www.monash.edu.au/pubs/2018handbooks/maps/map-e6001.pdf) will assist you to plan to meet the course requirements, and guidance on unit enrolment for each semester of study.
+The course progression mapcourse progression map (https://www.monash.edu/engineering/current-students/enrolment-and-re-enrolment/course-information/course-maps) provides guidance on unit enrolment for each semester of study.

 Part A. Common core units (12 points)

-Entry level 1 (two years): Students must have completed 48 points and obtained a minimum WAM of 70.
+- Entry level 1: You must have completed 48 points and obtained a minimum WAM of 70

-Entry level 2 (one year): Students must have completed a minimum of 24 points.
+- Entry level 2: You must have completed a minimum of 24 points.

 - ACF5903 Accounting for business